Palnadu district

 Palnadu district is a district in coastal Andhra Region in the Indian state of Andhra Pradesh.
-With Narasaraopet as its administrative headquarters, it was formed on 4 April 2022 to become one of the resultant twenty-six districts The district was formed from Gurazala, Sattenapalli and Narasaraopet revenue divisions from Guntur district.
+With Narasaraopet as its administrative headquarters, it was formed on 4 April 2022 to become one of the resultant twenty-six districts The district was formed from Gurazala, Sattenapalli and Narasaraopet revenue divisions from Palnadu district.
 The district covers most of the Palnadu region.

-Boundaries

-This district is bounded by Suryapet district and Nalgonda district in Telangana state at North.
-And surrounded by South of Bapatla district, West of Prakasam district And East of Guntur district.